-The Master of Arts, Acoustical Studies major at the Peabody Institute of the Johns Hopkins University is a two-year graduate program which prepares students to work in the specialized and growing fields of architectural acoustic design and consulting, acoustical product design, and audio systems design and integration.
-The program provides a thorough grounding in acoustics fundamentals, design practices, and advanced analysis applications, to enable graduates to pursue careers in these specialized fields.
+The Master of Arts, Acoustical Studies major at the Peabody Institute of the Johns Hopkins University is a two-year graduate program which provides a thorough grounding in acoustics fundamentals, design practices, and advanced analysis applications, to enable graduates to pursue careers in these specialized fields.

 The program considers all aspects of the behavior of sound in space and its impact on the human condition, from the classroom, to the concert hall, to the workplace, to the city.
 As the only graduate program in acoustics situated within a music conservatory, the program has a specific focus on the design and analysis of spaces for performance.

-Application Instructions (an interview will be set up as part of the application process)
+For more information please see the Application Instructions.
+Note: An interview will be set up as part of the application process

 The Master of Arts, Acoustical Studies concentration, is taught by faculty from across the disciplines of architecture, engineering, music, recording and acoustic design, each deeply engaged in the field of acoustics.
 The major offers courses in architectural acoustics, noise control, psychoacoustics, musical acoustics, acoustic and audio measurements, computer modeling, electroacoustics, audiovisual systems design, and professional practices.
 The program culminates with an acoustic design practicum, whereby each student develops, executes, and defends an individualized research and application project.